 “Gorgeous Gabriella has a personality that matches her beauty.
 Lovely lovely girl.
 She came in for a scale and polish yesterday to keep her teeth pearly white and healthy.
 Have you got a cat with a coat like this?”

 So I started to imagine what Gabby’s own channel might look like.

 Gabby wouldn’t ride the skateboard.

 Gabby didn’t want to be on the internet.

 She was one of the millions of normal, web shy cats.

 Those loveable, down-to-earth, fluffy creatures.

 Who sit in trees, not on roombas.

 So if you’re trying to turn your cat into an internet sensation.

-Ask whether that’s what your cat wants, or what you want.← All Posts / View Work /
+Ask yourself if that’s what your cat wants, or what you want?← All Posts / View Work /